-- 3.1.1 The following types of services are provided: - (a) Flight Information Service (FIS) and Alerting Service (ALRS) - (b) Approach Control (APP) - 3.1.2 The following types of services are provided at aerodromes: - (a) Aerodrome Control (TWR)
+- $3.1.1\,$ The following types of services are provided at Rarotonga during published hours of ATC: - (a) Flight Information Service (FIS) and Alerting Service (ALRS) - (b) Approach Control (APP) - (c) Aerodrome Control (TWR) - 3.1.2 The types of services are provided at Rarotonga during published hours of Flight Service (FS): - (a) Aerodrome Flight Information Service (AFIS) and Alerting Service (ALRs) - 3.1.3 ATC services shall be provided for scheduled and non-scheduled international and private flights, foreign and military flights and to flights on a diversion. - 3.1.4 FS shall be provided to domestic aircraft during domestic operations.
+In the event of an international arrival during these times, ATC takes precedence.